dkapur17/DroneControl/README.md

 * `configFileName` is the name of the environment configuration file inside the `config` directory.
 * `outputModelName` is the name to save the output model as.
 This must begin with either `base/` or `finetuned/` (for the current script it is should ideally always be `base/`) followed by the name of the model.
 The trained model is then saved in `SBAgent/models/<outputModelName>`.
 * `-s` to specify the number of timesteps to train for.
 Default is 2,000,000.

-## Evironment Configurations

-Check out [ConfigLogs.md](./configs/ConfigLogs.md) for the description for every environement.

 ## Models